 One simple tip that really helps me when I’m decluttering is I never spend more than five minutes deciding on a single item.

 I know that if I do, I’m likely to end up down a dark rabbit hole of nostalgia, shame or distraction … and this is how I get stuck.
-I lose my motivation and my focus, and next thing I know a few hours have passed and I’ve gotten nothing done.
+I lose my motivation for decluttering, and next thing I know a few hours have passed and I’ve gotten nothing done.

 If this sounds at all familiar, then try this: set a timer for five minutes and if you can’t make a decision in that time, put it aside and move on.
 I think you’ll find you get a lot more done that way!